BetaHydri/GetADGroupMembersFSP/README.md

 - `--csv-delimiter`: Optional delimiter for the CSV file (default is a comma).
 - `--username`: Optional username to connect to Active Directory.
 - `--password`: Optional password to connect to Active Directory.
+- `--domain`: Optional domain to connect to Active Directory.

+If the `--username`, `--password`, and `--domain` parameters are not provided, the application will use the current authenticated user.

 ## Example
 To retrieve members of the group "Sales" and export to a CSV file: